-Tatom was the representative for North Carolina’s 4th congressional district and was a Republican.
+Tatom was the representative for North Carolina’s 4th congressional district as a Republican.
 He served from 1795 to 1797.

 From Jan 1796 to May 1796, Tatom missed 1 of 42 roll call votes, which is 2.4%.
 This is better than the median of 15.7% among the lifetime records of representatives serving in May 1796.
 The chart below reports missed votes over time.